zappajs/zappajs/docs/reference.md

 ## EXPORTS

-`require 'zappa'` returns a function with the following attributes:
+`require 'zappajs'` returns a function with the following attributes:

 ### zappa.version